Man United escapes with shootout win after blowing 3-goal lead against Coventry in FA Cup semifinal

 But Coventry is no stranger to comebacks, having scored twice in injury time to beat Wolverhampton in the quarterfinals, and staged an even greater one this time to set off wild celebrations in the sky-blue half of Wembley.

-Striker Ellis Simms gave the Championship side a glimmer of hope by sweeping home a cross from Fabio Tavares in the 71st, O’Hare netted the second with the help of a lucky deflection in the 79th and Haji Wright equalized from the penalty spot in the fifth minute of injury time after a handball by Aaron Wan-Bissaka.
+Simms gave Coventry a glimmer of hope by sweeping home a cross from Fabio Tavares in the 71st, O’Hare netted the second with the help of a lucky deflection in the 79th and Haji Wright equalized from the penalty spot in the fifth minute of injury time after a handball by Aaron Wan-Bissaka.

-United had taken the lead in the 23rd when Scott McTominay had an easy tap-in into an empty net.
-Harry Maguire then headed in the second from a corner to secure what seemed like a comfortable halftime lead, which soon looked insurmountable after Fernandes’ shot took a deflection to sneak inside the near post for United’s third.
+United had taken the lead in the 23rd through Scott McTominay and Harry Maguire then headed in the second from a corner.
+That lead soon looked insurmountable after Fernandes’ shot took a deflection to sneak inside the near post for United’s third.

 But no lead seems safe for this United side.